Love Is In The Air At These Dreamy Date Night Restaurants

 Spicers The Balfour Kitchen & Bar

 Tucked away in a leafy heritage streetscape, love is certainly in the air at The Balfour Kitchen & Bar.
-Whether you’re sitting inside the elegant Queenslander, sipping cocktails on the rooftop bar, or dining in the lush courtyard, the opulent ambience lends itself to a gorgeous date night that will have you feeling a world away from the city without the long drive.
+Whether you’re sitting inside the elegant Queenslander, sipping cocktails on the rooftop bar, or dining in the lush courtyard, the opulent ambience lends itself to a gorgeous date night that will have you feeling a world away from Brisbane without the long drive.
 Plus, there’ll be plenty of spice in the evening, with punchy award-winning Vietnamese fare showcasing sustainably sourced seafood, ethically farmed meats, and hero vegetables, expertly balancing the aromatic flavours of the cuisine.
 It’s getting hot in here for sure!

 The Crown Hotel

-Looking for a date night closer to home?
+Looking for a relaxed date night closer to home?
 Then head on down to Crown Hotel and let the easy-going atmosphere whisk you away.
 Having undergone an incredible renovation to turn the 140-year-old venue into a top spot on your regular rotation, settle back under the fairy lights in the beer garden and sip your way through a gorgeous Sunny State afternoon, or head into the bistro to dine on hearty classics that celebrate the best in Queensland produce.
 If you don’t want to spend a second away from your date, you’re in luck – at the Crown you can order right on the table.